DavidShears/LogParser/README.md

 ### Misc Scripts

-node "misc scripts"\pruner.js - to run a quick script aimed at identifying any botagents not already registered in bots.js (IIS only)
+node "misc scripts"\pruner.js - to run a quick script aimed at identifying any botagents not already registered in bots.js (IIS only) accepts optional --noblocked and --nointernal arguments to exclude based on checkip results.

 node "misc scripts"\stringdump.js --log=(iis/joomla) --match=(ipaddress) - quickly spit out all records, as they are, into a spreadsheet.
 Previously named ipdump.js but now usable to match any type of substring.